Overcome Xanax Dependency with Professionally Guided Treatment

 According to the National Institute on Drug Abuse, using both opioids and benzodiazepines, such as Xanax, concurrently is particularly dangerous.
 Both drugs impair cognitive functions, as well as induce sedation and suppress breathing, which can cause overdose fatalities(4).
 If you or a loved one is suffering from Xanax addiction, it is imperative that you seek professional treatment to protect your health.

 Treating Xanax Abuse

-Dr. Surasky is a board-certified psychiatrist with over a decade of experience helping patients overcome substance abuse disorders.
+Dr. Surasky is a board-certified neurologist and Addiction Specialist.
 While an important aspect of recovery is to help you cease using the drug, therapy is also crucial to successful treatment.
 Once a formal diagnosis has been provided, Dr. Surasky can help coordinate care with a trusted therapist.

 Trusted Addiction Treatment